 We hope this information has been of some help to you.
 StKildadentist keeps aside several emergency appointments each working day to help people experiencing problems so please call if you are in pain.
-We also try and accommodate exisiting patients currently under treatment who are having problems out of hours.
-If you fall into this category please call 0414 500 702 for advice or assistance.

 Pain Management Protocols (if NOT sensitive to NSAIDs)